VisionAI-USF/TextureHeterogeneityDetection/README.md

 <H2>Patient cohort processing</H2><br>

 During processing a dataset of images it is important to fulfill the following requirements.<br><br>
-+ Uniform spatial resolution.
++ <i>Uniform spatial resolution</i>.
 Medical image spatial resolution depends on a patient.
 For consistency of habitat detection across patients it is important to make spatial resulution uniform.<br><br>
-+ Uniform image size.
++ <i>Uniform image size</i>.
 Texture computation is performed in the frequency space after the fourier transform.
 Varience in input image sizes will cause difference in texture signature computation and as a result drop in texture signatures comparability.<br><br>
-+ Minimum data outside RoI.
++ <i>Minimum data outside RoI</i>.
 The result of the fourier transform depends on a content of an input image. <br><br>